dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This needs to work.
 This constraint prevents us from simply removing UI-specific types from `System.Reactive` v7.0.

+#### Minimum acceptable path for breaking changes

+When a developer using Rx.NET upgrades to a newer version, what is the smallest version increment for which we are prepared to consider breakage to be acceptable?
+What's the smallest length of time between an Rx.NET release coming out, and a subsequent release making a breaking change?
+What are our minimum requirements around giving fair notice with `[Obsolete]` annotations?

+Let's start with some upper and lower bounds:

+* If a project upgrades from Rx.NET 1.0 to 7.0, it is probably reasonable for some things to break
+* Components with a dependency on Rx 5.0 or 6.0 running in an application that upgrades that to Rx 7.0 must not be broken by this upgrade

+That's a very incomplete picture, but it establishes that the acceptable position lies somewhere between those two extremes.

+There's another dimension we need to take into account:

+* Applications choosing a higher Rx.NET version
+* NuGet packages choosing a higher Rx.NET version

+That second category has the potential to be more insidious, because it can mean that an application gets a 'surprise' upgrade.
+As an application developer you might upgrade a reference to some 3rd party library without realising that its latest version has a dependency on the latest version of Rx.NET.

+This is particularly troublesome in large complex projects that have been in development for many years.
+These often end up with large numbers of dependencies of widely varying age.
+A successful project that is, say, 5 years old may well have taken a dependency early on on some component that used Rx 4.0.
+And perhaps that dependency has worked perfectly well in all that time, with no need to be upgraded.
+Now suppose a dependency is added to a new component, and this new component wants Rx.NET 7.

+Is it acceptable for the code to break because that old component is relying on a very old version of Rx.NET?
+Rx 4.0 would be 4 major versions behind the latest version in this scenario, and it's a version that shipped over half a decade ago.

+Some would argue that this makes it acceptable for the application to break in this scenario.
+However, there are some reasons to disagree with this:

+* We have not yet made any clear indication (e.g., marking things as [Obsolete]) of plans to remove features from Rx.NET, so this would effectively be a bolt from the blue
+* This might create a situation where the application developers are forced to abandon one or other of the components they want to use
+* Although the current .NET runtime introduced an exciting world where 3 years counts as "long term support" the .NET Framework still sits in the Windows world in which support typically lasts for 10 years, so it's not entirely unreasonable to expect compatibility with a 5 year old release

+Given that the current LTS policy is for .NET to last 3 years, I think the absolute minimum requirement is that if we want to make a breaking change, we can't do it until at least 3 years after marking the relevant API surface area as `[Obsolete]`.
+But I also think we need to take into account the times at which people are likely to discover that we've added such annotations. .NET 8.0 came out in November 2023, and many applications will already have upgraded to that and may be planning to keep things that way for at least 2 years.
+So if we were to release a new version of Rx.NET in March 2024, it's possible that developers for some application might not notice we've done that until 2026 when they start getting ready to upgrade to .NET 10.0.
+So if we progressed from `[Obsolete]` to removing an API entirely three years from now, that looks like just 1 year of notice to those developers.

+This suggests that for obsolescence we announce today, we can't really implement it any earlier than 2029, 5 years from now.

+I think we might need to be even more conservative than that, because when Rx is used indirectly through transitive references, application developers might be completely unaware that they are dependent on it, and might not see any warnings at all in their code.
+The first indication they get might be a build failure when they upgrade a component.

+This suggests we need to consider how long it will take for the .NET ecosystem to respond to our changes.
+It might take three years for a component author to deal with a forthcoming breaking change in Rx, but it might then take another three years for applications using that component to get around to updating.

+This suggest that a 6 year window might be reasonable.
+Anything we mark as obsolete today in 2024 can't be removed entirely until 2030.

 #### Limited tolerance for breaking changes